Biodiversity Units

 The idea behind it is to look specifically at the development and construction sectors and how moving forward, any company in this space must improve the biodiversity value of the area that they are developing.

+The way to do this is through the offsetting of any damage that you might do through the creation and purchasing of biodiversity units.
 Ideally, these will be created onsite where the development is happening.
 However, if that is not possible on the development site (and it often isn’t) then you are required to purchase off site biodiversity units from independent sellers.
 These could be from farms, local councils, private estates or any other landowners.

 As a final step, if biodiversity units are not available onsite, and if biodiversity units are not available offsite, then you are allowed to purchase biodiversity credits directly from the government.
 You can find out more information about biodiversity credits here.